Qualified Applicants - How to Find and Screen Them in 2023

 For more insights on the candidate, go over their social media handle and see what type of content they share, the nature of their comments, and how they project themselves to their followers.
 You can also determine a few aspects of their personality, attributes, and work through social.

 Screen over the Phone

 This is the first direct interaction you have with the candidate, so do not repeat what’s in their CV.
 Establish a good rapport with them and ask questions on areas you are unclear about.

 Look for minute details that reveal who the candidate is.
-The initial screening call is a great way to filter the candidates and avoid investing recruitment budget on primarily unsuitable candidates.
-Do not disregard the phone call as a mere invitation to further interview.
+The initial screening call is a great way to filter the candidates and avoid investing the recruitment budget on primarily unsuitable candidates.
+Do not disregard the phone call as a mere invitation to a further interview.